 Polish Journal of Microbiology, Volume 68 , ISSUE 2, 225–232

 and agent-based simulation was justified for estimating the workload on transport infrastructure around the passenger port and for the existing ferry or cruise route network.
 The practical results of new simulation model, on the one hand, justify the need for a comprehensive study of the conditions for the formation of ferry and cruise route networks in changing conditions.
 On the other hand, these new results could improve the quality of decision-making process in forecasting the route network on

 Transport Problems, Volume 14 , ISSUE 2, 111–121

 possibilities to make connections with the surrounding land, understand local stories, histories and cultural events.
 In this sense democratic leadership intersects with place-based education as children’s awareness of themselves as citizens of a community deepens.
 Inquiry as a form of participatory democracy was a key feature of decision-making in this study and provided a common purpose for community excursions while encouraging leadership opportunities.

-Journal of Educational Leadership, Policy and Practice , ISSUE 1, 46–56
+Journal of Educational Leadership, Policy and Practice, Volume 33 , ISSUE 1, 46–56

 for 15 sec and 60°C for 1 min.

 The dependent measures analyzed in the EPM included: time spent and absolute number of entries both in the open arms (provided indexes risk behavior and anxiety) and closed arms (locomotor activity), as well as in the center square (indexes of risk assessment and decision making).

 All data were analyzed by repeated measures analysis of variance (ANOVA), with groups as the between and sessions and trials as the within-subject’s factors.
 Separate